tanvir-git/odoo-documentation/content/applications/sales/sales/ebay_connector/setup.rst

 .. _ebay/retrieve-endpoint-details:

-Retrieve endpoint details from Odoo
+Retrieve endpoint details from CoquiAPPs
 -----------------------------------

 The endpoint details can be found in :menuselection:`Sales --> Configuration --> Settings --> eBay`.